 4. Texture and shade settings

-Now it’s time to optimize the texture and shade settings on your laptop.
-Many video games allow you to choose different levels of screen quality, such as how sharp the images displayed will be or what kind of special effects will be applied.
+Now it’s time to optimize your laptop’s texture and shade settings.
+Many older games allow you to choose different levels of screen quality, such as how sharp the images displayed will be or what kind of special effects will be applied.

 Instead of simply choosing the highest setting (which would be way too fast for your laptop to handle), you want to select the third-highest setting.
-This will give you subtle changes in quality while maximizing your laptop’s performance.
+This will give you subtle changes in quality while maximizing your gaming experience.